-- XL Transmit List Invalid.
+XL - Transmit List Invalid.
 Read only.
 When set, this bit indicates that the transmit BDL is empty.
 This bit is initialized in the set state by power-up initialization and software reset.
 (See Chapter 1, Paragraph 1.3.3.)
 Setting bit 02 also sets this bit.
-It is cleared when the high-order bits of the transmit BDL starting address register are loaded; it is subsequently set when the QDTC reaches the end of the transmit BDL. - BD Boot/Diagnostic ROM.
+It is cleared when the high-order bits of the transmit BDL starting address register are loaded; it is subsequently set when the QDTC reaches the end of the transmit BDL.

+BD - Boot/Diagnostic ROM.
 Read/write.
-When set, this bit causes one copy of the boot/diagnostic ROM to be loaded into the receive FIFO for subsequent transfer to host memory.
-Because the ROM is 4 Kbytes, the receive BDL must be set up for a minimum of two 2 Kbyte buffers.
-Before this function is asserted, the receiver must be disabled (see bit 00) and the Receive FIFO emptied (done best by resetting the DEQNA).
-This bit must then be asserted for at least 100 microseconds, or until the operation begins (determined by polling the receive buffer's descriptor USING flag).
-(See Paragraph 4.3.2.1.)
-If the operation fails (by timing-out), the DEQNA is known to be bad.
-The ROM contents are validated by a checksum which must be verified at the end of the load.
-There is no byte offset to the PDP-11 bootstrap and diagnostic code.
+When set, this bit causes one copy of the contents of the boot/diagnostic ROM to be loaded into the receive FIFO.
+Bit 9 (EL) must also be set for this function to succeed.
+Since the ROM is 4K bytes, the receive buffer descriptor list (BDL) must be set up with a minimum of two buffers of 2K bytes each (see below).
+The receiver must be disabled and the FIFO emptied before this function is invoked (best done by resetting the module first).
+BD then must be asserted for at least 100 microseconds and then cleared.
+If the operation fails (by timing out - 100 microseconds) after 100 microseconds, the module is then known to be bad.

+The contents of the ROM are protected by a checksum, which must be verified after the load.
+The offset to reach the host (PDP-11) object code, extended primary bootstrap, is 0 bytes.
+The module must be reset by software for normal QNA operation.

-For normal operation to proceed, software must reset the DEQNA.
-Because explicit receive status is not reported after the BD ROM data is transferred, and no interrupt is requested, the length of the receive buffers should be exactly 4096 bytes.
-Completion is then indicated by the USED status in the final buffer's descriptor flags.
-(See Paragraph 4.3.2.1.)
+The software reset is required because the receive status is not appended after the BD data and no interrupt is posted.
+By making the buffer lengths total 4094 bytes (the last word of all "ones" is not used), the last buffer's descriptor will indicate completion by its "used" status.

-This bit is cleared by power-up initialization and software reset.
+The BD bit is cleared by power-up initialization and software reset (see Paragraph 3.2.1).